 Let’s face it, plastic is everywhere in the food industry.
 The universal material plays a significant part in getting goods to consumers and keeping the freshness of the product locked in.
 Plastic packaging gives food manufacturers the ability to modify the atmosphere in the package which in turn, helps preserve food freshness by capturing a reduced-oxygen air mixture in the package.
 This modified air prolongs the shelf life of the product, which makes it easier for businesses to keep in stock.

 In addition to prolonging the shelf life of a product, plastic serves as a great barrier when protecting against moisture and leakage.
 This is crucial to keeping time-sensitive products such as meats, cheeses, and produce fresh.
 Plastic also tends to be more durable.
 With a strong plastic, your goods can withstand the conditions of transportation and will stay more intact when handled several times.
-Since all shoppers inspect their items before purchasing, ensuring the products are delivered undamaged is important to maintaining not only the appearance of your merchandise, but your sales as well.
+Since all shoppers inspect their items before purchasing, ensuring the products are delivered undamaged is important to maintaining great site not only the appearance of your merchandise, but your sales as well.

 As versatile as plastic packaging is, paper packaging is also a practical alternative.
 Specialty packaging papers tend to be more compostable and recyclable, therefore making it more sustainable for the environment.
 By choosing paper, you can limit your waste as well as reduce your company’s environmental footprint.
 If your company wants to uphold their corporate commitments to sustainability, utilizing paper packaging could be a determining factor.
 In general, environmental impact is something consumers care about these days, and shifting to more sustainable packaging options can help improve a company’s overall corporate image.
 For brands that already center their marketing around being organic, locally owned, made in small batches, or sustainably produced, unbleached paper packaging tends to align with those concepts better than plastic alternatives and connects with a specific type of environmentally and socially conscious consumer.